velvia/links/amazon-photo-backup.md

     rclone sync --include '*/*/*/select/**' --include '*/*/ALBUMS/**' /Volumes/ChanPhotos1/Photos/ ~/amazondrive/Amazon\ Drive/PhotoBackup/

 Unfortunately including all your years and dirs in your Amazon sync dir would probably take up too much space, so you might want to restrict the list of years to back up via more specialized `--include` directives.

+## B2

+BackBlaze B2 is a great cloud object store service with incredibly cost-effective storage, cheaper than S3.
+RClone has built-in support, so you can just configure and setup your B2 storage bucket and do:

+    rclone sync -v --include '2020/*/*/select/**' --include '2020/*/ALBUMS/**' --include '2020*' --transfers 32 /Volumes/ChanPhotos1/Photos/ b2-evan:Velvia-PhotosPrivate/